 The white-washed and petite St Dominic Church stood out of the green and blue sunny backdrop that it looked bigger than it actually is.
 But more attention to the stone house beside it as participants took some posterity shots there.
 The stone house villages in Batanes were nominated before for UNESCO but unfortunately the village won’t make the list because the new houses and structures no longer follow the traditional methods stone houses were built.
 Even the restoration was inappropriate.
 Sad but it’s still a charming and quiet seaside village.

-Probably one of my favourite spot in Sabtang is the Tiñan Hills Viewpoint, it never fails to take me or our guests drool in amazement.
+Probably one of my favourite spot in Sabtang is the Tiñan Hills Viewpoint in Chamantad, it never fails to take me or our guests drool in amazement.
 The peak height of the sun was not enough to stop us from venturing over the hills and enjoy the view.

 The cove-sheltered town of Chavayan is usually our rest stop.
 This picturesque village is also home to the oldest man residing in Sabtang, Mr Marcello Hostallero.
 Born July 16, 1907, he doesn’t look any close to the age of 105.
 He is still alert, keen on his senses and sharp on his craftwork.
 The secret to his longevity?
 Eating healthy, good exercise and good sex!
 Marcelo has 15 children, got married at the age of 21 with his wife at the age of 14.

 Another secret to his long life are these special Tubho leaves the residents drink as part of their daily diet.
 They make coffee out of these leaves which they harvest in far-flung mountainous area of the island.
 It may be the nutrients in these leaves or the combination of the long walk to procure them that has contributed to their long life-span.
 Ate Fely, his daughter, at her age is strong still despite being a grandmother already.